A lot or a little?

 What parents need to know

-Parents need to know that this movie has strong language, including frequent use of the "N" word.
+Parents need to know that Down to Earth has strong language, including frequent use of the "N" word.
 (The movie points out that everything depends on whether the word is said by a white person or a black person -- this is well worth discussing.)
 There are sexual references and situations, including adultery and a proposed menage a trois (with two women in bed).
 A couple's sexual relationship includes insults and fighting.
 Characters drink and smoke, and make drug references.
 Characters are killed (some accidentally) and one commits suicide because he has lost his money.

 What's the story?

-In this refresh of the play originally called Heaven Can Wait, struggling stand-up comedian Lance Barton (Chris Rock) is prematurely delivered to heaven by an angel named Keyes (Eugene Levy).
+In this refresh of the play originally called Heaven Can Wait, struggling stand-up comedian Lance Barton (Chris Rock) is prematurely delivered to heaven by an angel named Keyes (Eugene Levy) in DOWN TO EARTH.
 Keyes' boss decides to send Lance back to Earth, and the funny man agrees to temporarily inhabit the body of the extremely wealthy Charles Wellington, a white man in his sixties whose young wife and assistant are trying to kill him.
 Lance falls for Sontee (Regina King) -- who arrives to tell the heartless Wellington off -- and he struggles to portray a rich white guy.
 When he tries to do his usual stand-up routine on the differences between blacks and whites, the audience is shocked and offended.
 Somehow Sontee sees past his appearance.
 As they begin to fall in love, Lance is reluctant to leave Wellington's body but manages to take what he has learned when it is time to move on.